Jacobs Engineering Group (NYSE:J) Releases FY 2022 Earnings Guidance

-Jacobs Engineering Group (NYSE:J – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $6.850-$7.450 for the period, compared to the Thomson Reuters consensus estimate of $7.170.
+Jacobs Engineering Group (NYSE:J – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share (EPS) guidance of $6.850-$7.450 for the period, compared to the Thomson Reuters consensus estimate of $7.070.
 The company issued revenue guidance of -.Jacobs Engineering Group also updated its FY 2025 guidance to $10.000-$10.000 EPS.

-A number of analysts recently weighed in on J shares.
-Raymond James assumed coverage on shares of Jacobs Engineering Group in a report on Thursday, November 18th.
-They issued an outperform rating and a $170.00 price objective on the stock.
-Barclays raised their price target on shares of Jacobs Engineering Group from $150.00 to $160.00 and gave the company an overweight rating in a research note on Friday, December 17th.
-Berenberg Bank downgraded Jacobs Engineering Group from a buy rating to a hold rating in a research report on Thursday, January 6th.
-Robert W. Baird raised their target price on Jacobs Engineering Group from $145.00 to $161.00 and gave the company a neutral rating in a research report on Wednesday, November 24th.
-Finally, Citigroup lifted their target price on Jacobs Engineering Group from $165.00 to $170.00 and gave the company a buy rating in a research note on Wednesday, November 24th.
-Two research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of Buy and a consensus price target of $162.78.
+A number of analysts recently issued reports on the stock.
+Barclays lifted their price target on shares of Jacobs Engineering Group from $150.00 to $160.00 and gave the stock an overweight rating in a research note on Friday, December 17th.
+Robert W. Baird lifted their price target on shares of Jacobs Engineering Group from $145.00 to $161.00 and gave the stock a neutral rating in a research note on Wednesday, November 24th.
+Berenberg Bank lowered shares of Jacobs Engineering Group from a buy rating to a hold rating in a research note on Thursday, January 6th.
+Raymond James began coverage on shares of Jacobs Engineering Group in a research note on Thursday, November 18th.
+They set an outperform rating and a $170.00 target price for the company.
+Finally, Credit Suisse Group lowered their target price on shares of Jacobs Engineering Group from $175.00 to $161.00 and set an outperform rating for the company in a research note on Wednesday, February 9th.
+Two investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has an average rating of Buy and an average target price of $162.78.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
-Investors of record on Friday, February 25th will be issued a dividend of $0.23 per share.
-This is a positive change from Jacobs Engineering Group’s previous quarterly dividend of $0.21.
-This represents a $0.92 dividend on an annualized basis and a yield of 0.75%.
-The ex-dividend date of this dividend is Thursday, February 24th.
-Jacobs Engineering Group’s payout ratio is presently 37.00%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Friday, February 25th will be issued a $0.23 dividend.
+The ex-dividend date is Thursday, February 24th.
+This represents a $0.92 annualized dividend and a yield of 0.72%.
+This is an increase from Jacobs Engineering Group’s previous quarterly dividend of $0.21.
+Jacobs Engineering Group’s dividend payout ratio is presently 40.53%.

-Several institutional investors and hedge funds have recently made changes to their positions in J. Deutsche Bank AG raised its holdings in shares of Jacobs Engineering Group by 42.3% in the 4th quarter.
-Deutsche Bank AG now owns 313,765 shares of the company’s stock worth $43,687,000 after purchasing an additional 93,342 shares in the last quarter.
-California State Teachers Retirement System boosted its holdings in Jacobs Engineering Group by 2.8% during the fourth quarter.
-California State Teachers Retirement System now owns 233,446 shares of the company’s stock worth $32,503,000 after buying an additional 6,433 shares in the last quarter.
-Barclays PLC grew its position in Jacobs Engineering Group by 3.9% in the fourth quarter.
-Barclays PLC now owns 172,600 shares of the company’s stock worth $24,030,000 after buying an additional 6,438 shares during the last quarter.
-Stifel Financial Corp increased its holdings in shares of Jacobs Engineering Group by 3.1% in the fourth quarter.
-Stifel Financial Corp now owns 62,486 shares of the company’s stock valued at $8,700,000 after buying an additional 1,881 shares in the last quarter.
-Finally, D. E. Shaw & Co.
-Inc. lifted its position in shares of Jacobs Engineering Group by 235.4% during the 4th quarter.
-D. E. Shaw & Co.
-Inc. now owns 18,687 shares of the company’s stock valued at $2,602,000 after acquiring an additional 13,115 shares during the last quarter.
-87.72% of the stock is currently owned by institutional investors.
+Hedge funds have recently bought and sold shares of the stock.
+Belpointe Asset Management LLC lifted its holdings in Jacobs Engineering Group by 6.0% in the 4th quarter.
+Belpointe Asset Management LLC now owns 2,857 shares of the company’s stock valued at $398,000 after acquiring an additional 161 shares during the last quarter.
+Synovus Financial Corp acquired a new stake in Jacobs Engineering Group in the 4th quarter valued at about $209,000.
+HB Wealth Management LLC acquired a new stake in Jacobs Engineering Group in the 4th quarter valued at about $213,000.
+Toroso Investments LLC lifted its holdings in Jacobs Engineering Group by 94.8% in the 4th quarter.
+Toroso Investments LLC now owns 3,253 shares of the company’s stock valued at $453,000 after acquiring an additional 1,583 shares during the last quarter.
+Finally, JustInvest LLC acquired a new stake in Jacobs Engineering Group in the 4th quarter valued at about $239,000.
+87.72% of the stock is owned by institutional investors and hedge funds.

 Jacobs Engineering Group, Inc engages in the provision of a diverse range of technical, professional, and construction services to industrial, commercial, and governmental clients.
 The firm operates through Critical Mission Solutions, and People & Places Solutions segments.
 The Critical Mission Solutions provides a full spectrum of cyber, data analytics, systems and software application integration and consulting services.